 Today there is no lack of outrage directed at the high-stakes standardized testing that has become so prevalent in the U.S. educational system.
 A recent opinion piece in The New York Times examines the backlash against the Common Core and lays the blame not on the standards themselves, but rather on the rise in testing that has accompanied their implementation.
+My former colleague, Steven Rasmussen, has also written an incisive report, taking the online Smarter Balanced Common Core mathematics tests to task.

 Since some form of testing will always be with us, I choose to think positively, believing that good tests can foster and reinforce the types of mathematical thinking we’d like students to develop.
 In my utopian view of assessment, tests are opportunities for students to learn and for teachers to gather meaningful information about their pupils’ understanding.